Markus2003/openServer/README.md

 # openServer ![](https://img.shields.io/github/languages/code-size/Markus2003/openServer?style=for-the-badge) ![](https://img.shields.io/github/license/Markus2003/openserver?style=for-the-badge)
 Do you want a Website for your Server to host your own Web Apps, Film, TV Series, Music and Personal File?<br>
-Well, you are in the right place... but at the wrong time, in fact this is the `Pre-Release` version that you can test!
+Well, you are in the right place!
 <br><br>

 # Content